simongravelle/PEGgenerator/README.md

 ### How to (for GROMACS):

-Generate the configuration files using generatePEGgromacs.ipynb, or simply by exebuting generatepeg.sh:
+Generate the configuration files using generatePEGgromacs.ipynb, or simply by executing generatepeg.sh from the GROMACS folder:

 ```
     sh generatepeg_gromacs.sh
 ```
 You can vary the number of monomer by changing the value of Nseg.
-Then, minimise the energy of the PEG using gromacs:
+Then, minimize the energy of the PEG using GROMACS:

 ```
     gmx grompp -f input/em.mdp -o em -pp em -po em
     gmx mdrun -v -deffnm em
     mv em.gro conf.gro
 ```
-Eventually, relaxe the PEG molecule in the NVT ensemble:
+Eventually, you can relaxe the PEG molecule in the NVT ensemble:
 ```
     gmx grompp -f input/nvt.mdp -o nvt -pp nvt -po nvt
     gmx mdrun -v -deffnm nvt